AurionMail/docs/install.md

 //const fs = require('node:fs');
 module.exports = {
-    // Enable SSO login on this instance
     enabled: true,
-    // Block registration for non-SSO users on this instance
     enforced: true,
-    // Allow users to add an additional CryptPad password to their SSO account
     cpPassword: true,
-    // You can also force your SSO users to add a CryptPad password
     forceCpPassword: true,
-    // List of SSO providers
     list: [
    {
         name: 'Aurion SSO',